Zhu-Sicheng/MAFS5370-Project2-Sicheng-Zhu-21184536/README.md

 Stochastic execution (core randomness):
 - When a player chooses a cell, with probability **1/2** the mark is placed at the chosen cell.
-- Otherwise, the executed move is randomly selected from the **8 adjacent neighbors**; each neighbor has probability **1/16** overall (because rejection is 1/2 and neighbor direction is uniform over 8).
+- Otherwise, the executed move is randomly selected from the **8 adjacent neighbors**; each neighbor has probability **1/16** overall (rejection is 1/2 and neighbor direction is uniform over 8).
 - If the random neighbor is **outside the board** or **occupied**, the move is **forfeited** (no placement occurs).

 ---